·

 Turkey hen by Mansur.

-The best Mughal miniature painting among the animal category was a bird.
-It's worth appreciating the artist who made this beautiful portrait of a bird with great color, composition, and undoubtable accuracy.
-As far as I know, it was by the artist named Mansur.
-The painting was officially stamped by the emperor Jahangir.
-In his diary, Jahangir wrote about this artwork.
-Here, I am trying to translate it from Tuzuk e-Jahangiri.
-It was the time when Jahangir had been running seven years of his throne.
-At that time, he sent Maqbara Khan to Goa as his envoy.
-Maqbara Khan bought a few rare animals for the Emperor while he was returning.
-With immense happiness, Jahangir wrote, - ‘A few of those animals I never have seen yet.
+With immense happiness, Jahangir wrote, 'A few of those animals I have never seen yet.
 I got curious.
-Emperor Babur described some rare animals in his autobiography, but he didn’t order to portray those animals.
+Emperor Babur described some rare animals in his autobiography but didn't order to portray those animals.
 But I have done.
-Animals that were represented here are so rare and beautiful that I wrote a good description of those and ordered them to be portrayed for the novel Jahangirnama.
-I guess; readers will be astonished more to see the images than read the description of those animals.
-One of those was looking like a peahen; however, it was bigger than a peahen but shorter than a peacock.
-The beak and legs of the bird are similar to common roosters; however, the colors of head, neck, and throat are astonishingly changed periodically!
-On the head of that bird, a fleshy piece which looks like a cockscomb.
-But the funny fact is, when it becomes excited, the fleshy piece grows bigger and hangs like a trunk of an elephant.
-Later it becomes normal.
-The color around the eyes is always blue and it stays unchanged.
-But the color of its feathers changes periodically’.
+Animals represented here are so rare and beautiful that I wrote a good description of them and ordered them to be portrayed for the novel Jahangirnama.
+I guess readers will be astonished more to see the images than to read the description of those animals.
+One of those looked like a peahen; however, it was bigger than a peahen but shorter than a peacock.
+The beak and legs of the bird are similar to common roosters; however, the colors of the head, neck, and throat are astonishingly changed periodically!
+On that bird's head is a fleshy piece that looks like a cockscomb.
+But the funny fact is, when it becomes excited, the fleshy piece grows bigger and hangs like an elephant's trunk.
+Later, it becomes normal.
+The color around the eyes is always blue, and it stays unchanged.
+But the color of its feathers changes periodically'.

 crane_painting_mughal_miniature_painter_s_blog